Dikaeinstein/gobook/README.md

 # gobook
-A set of tasks and exercises from the gopl
+A set of tasks, exercises and programs from the gopl